makrai/notes/kornai07-math-ling.md

 * standard treatment of exceptions is Moltmann (1995), who takes the exception domain to be subtracted from each element in the set of properties that make up a generalized quantifier (see also Lappin 1996)
-* paraconsistent logic has already been considered by Bäuerle and Cresswell (1989); Possibly we would need in addition a
+* paraconsistent logic has been considered by Bäuerle and Cresswell (1989)
 * nonstandard propositional logic, perhaps eg the kind that Belnap (1977) thinks a computer should use when reasoning from inconsistent information
 * Ginsberg’s (1986) system D, which
   * combines paraconsistency with default reasoning

+# 7 Complexity 179

+## 7.1 Information 179
+## 7.2 Kolmogorov complexity 185
+## 7.3 Learning 189
+### 7.3.1 Minimum description length 190
+### 7.3.2 Identification in the limit 194
+### 7.3.3 Probable approximate correctness 198
+## 7.4 Further reading 200

+# 8 Linguistic pattern recognition 201

+## 8.1 Quantization 202
+## 8.2 Markov processes, hidden Markov models 206
+## 8.3 High-level signal processing 209
+## 8.4 Document classification 211
+## 8.5 Further reading 217

+# 9 Speech and handwriting 219

+## 9.1 Low-level speech processing 220
+## 9.2 Phonemes as hidden units 231
+## 9.3 Handwriting and machine print 238
+## 9.4 Further reading 245

+# 10 Simplicity 247

+## 10.1 Previous reading 250